What is Heart Disease?

 Doctors perform a series of evaluations and tests to diagnose cardiovascular disease.
 Some screening methods may detect a cardiovascular condition before symptoms even present themselves.

-Blood pressure monitoring and certain blood tests may help doctors determine your risk of heart disease.
-High blood cholesterol or triglycerides are red flags.
+High blood cholesterol or triglycerides are also red flags.
 C-reactive protein (CRP) tests may be used to deduce the presence of inflammation.

-Certain noninvasive tests may detect the presence of cardiovascular disease, including:
+Certain noninvasive tests may also be used in combination to help detect the presence of cardiovascular disease, such as:

 - Carotid Ultrasound.
 A picture of the carotid arteries on either side of the neck, created by sound waves, to check for plaque and evaluate your risk of a stroke.